Ahmed and Mohammed Hussain

-Ahmed Hussain and Mohammed Hussain are ghazal singers from Jaipur, capital of Rajasthan state in India.
-They are two brothers who sing classical ghazals.
+Ahmed Hussain and Mohammed Hussain are ghazal singers from Jaipur, India.
+They are two brothers who sing classical ghazals and devotional music.

+Early life and career

 Born in Rajasthan as sons of the famous ghazal and thumri singer Ustad Afzal Hussain, the duo touches genres like Indian classical music and bhajan as well as ghazal.
 They started their singing career in 1958 as classical and thumri artists belonging to Jaipur Gharana.

-Their first album Guldasta was released in 1980 and was successful.
-Since then they have released about 50 albums.
+Their first album Guldasta was released in 1980 and was a critical and commercial success.
+Since then they have released around 50 studio albums.
 They attempted popularizing their music by turning to tempo music in Maan bhi ja.

 Ustad Ahmed and Mohammed Hussain have notable personalities in the world of ghazals.
-They are two brothers who sing ghazals together.
-They sing ghazals in classical style.
-Their sons Javed Hussain, Mazzam Hussain and Imran Hussain are also singers.
+They have also performed before the President of India in 1976.
+Their sons Javed Hussain, Muazzam Hussain and Imran Hussain are also singers.

-In 2010, they have released a new album Khwab Basera under Saregama label.
-Album contains selected Ghazals from Dr. Hariom's "Dhoop Ka Parcham" as well as some new ghazals.